peterdsharpe/AeroSandbox/README.md

 }
 ```

-As the MIT License applies, use AeroSandbox for anything you want (attribution appreciated, but not required).
+As the MIT License applies, use AeroSandbox for anything you want; attribution is strongly appreciated.

 Commercial users: I'm more than happy to discuss consulting work for active AeroSandbox support if this package proves helpful - use the email address in the header of this README to get in touch.